ingadhoc/website/website_sale_search_improved/README.rst

 Website Sale Search Improved
 ============================

-This module makes some modifications on e-Commerce search:
+This module makes the following modifications on e-Commerce search:

-* search by smart search
+* search by smart search.
-* reset search when clicking on a category

 Installation
 ============